kcp-dev/kcp/docs/locations-and-scheduling.md

 ```

 A matched location will be selected for this `Placement` at first, which makes the `Placement` turns from `Pending` to `Unbound`.
 Then if there is at
-least one matchins Namespace, the Namespace will be annotated with `scheduling.kcp.dev/placement` and the placement turns from `Unbound` to `Bound`.
+least one matching Namespace, the Namespace will be annotated with `scheduling.kcp.dev/placement` and the placement turns from `Unbound` to `Bound`.
 After this, a `SyncTarget` will be selected from the location picked by the placement.  `state.workload.kcp.dev/<cluster-id>` label with value of `Sync` will be set if a valid `SyncTarget` is selected.

 The user can create another placement targeted to a different location for this Namespace, e.g.